Single Payer Health Care: Are Democrats Starting Push After Trumpcare Disaster?

 The Medicare For All Act never received more than 62 co-sponsors in its previous incarnations.
 But in slightly more than two months since Conyers put the bill forward for the latest time, that number has been upped by 16.

-“There’s more of an appetite for an alternative now,” Northern California congressional rep Ro Khanna told the Vox.com political site this week.
+“There’s more of an appetite for an alternative now,” Northern California congressional rep Ro Khanna told Vox, a political site, this week.

 “Democrats have a new confidence to push for a single-payer system.
 The momentum is building.”

 Khanna, a newly elected congressional rep from California’s 17th district — which covers most of the Silicon Valley region — has signed on as a co-sponsor of the Conyers bill.